Kua Ee Heok: Career

 Kua was the last psychiatrist to see Tan Mui Choon, a perpetrator of the Toa Payoh ritual murders, and prescribed her medication for her schizophrenia.
 The medication was later used by Tan and her husband to drug several children who were later murdered.
 In his notes, he wrote that Tan was 'generally well' and was 'satisfied' that Tan was in a 'state of remission' while she carried out the murders.
 His assessment, along with those of other psychiatrists, were taken into consideration in during the proceeding trial.

 From 1999 to 2002, he was the CEO and medical director of the Institute of Mental Health.
 He was the editor for the Singapore Medical Journal from 1996 to 1999 and former president of the Gerontological Society of Singapore.

+In 2023, a novel by Kua about senior citizens in psychotherapy was turned into a play.

 Research

 Kua has published over 270 research papers and 23 books.
 In 1987, he led a WHO study that disproved dementia statistics of Singaporeans at the time.
-He developed the Elderly Cognitive Assessment Questionnaire by modifying the Mini–Mental State Examination for an Asian, illiterate audience with poor educational backgrounds.
+He developed the Elderly Cognitive Assessment Questionnaire by modifying the mini–mental state examination for an Asian, illiterate audience with poor educational backgrounds.
 The questionnaire is still in use in Singapore as of 2013.

 Kua was the lead investigator of the Jurong Ageing Study, a study in Singapore designed to investigate the link between isolation and dementia.